 Fall is such an exciting time, and Pinterest is overflowing with cute toddler crafts.
 I just had to try to create a fun craft for my toddler and me to enjoy the fact that temperatures are starting to drop from the sizzling heat of Texas summer, and the leaves are also starting to turn.
+Plus, we love doing leaf crafts for toddlers so let’s share this fall tree craft we did.

 My toddler and I collected some of the leaves we found on the ground, and I had an idea of a fun fall leaf craft we could quickly make together one evening after we got home from work and daycare.